Creating Conditional Payment Gateway Availability Rules

 1. Access the Payment Functions Section

-1. From your Shopify admin, open the Sway Functions Generator app
+1. From your Shopify admin, open the Sway Functions app

 2. Create a New Payment Function